Venue hire For lease Have your say Contact us search arrow Subscribe

 Sub Base Platypusarrow

-• Warringah Freeway upgrade: As part of the Warringah Freeway Upgrade project, Alfred Street off ramp and southbound access on Alfred Street North from Kurraba Road to Mount Street will be temporarily closed to all traffic until mid-2025.
+• Warringah Freeway upgrade: As part of the Warringah Freeway Upgrade project, Alfred Street off ramp and southbound access on Alfred Street North from Kurraba Road to Mount Street will be temporarily closed to all traffic until late-2025.
 As a result, there may be an increase in local traffic near Sub Base Platypus during this time.
 Please allow extra travel time, plan ahead and consider using public transport.
 For more information, please visit the Warringah Freeway Upgrade project page.

 Woolwich Dock and Parklandsarrow